rbisewski/sighte/README.md

 * libgtk-3-dev
 * libwebkit2gtk-4.0-37
 * libwebkit2gtk-4.0-dev
+* meson

+This browser has also been tested on Ubuntu and Archlinux successfully.

 For different distros of the Linux, the package names might vary.
 Feel free to contact me if your distro needs other packages and I will make note of it in future versions of this readme.

+In order to make building on as many distros as simple as possible, this repo contains a Meson script that should attempt to autolocate as many of these packages as possible, assuming they are installed on your system.

-As a final recourse, I recommend examining the Makefile for more details if you are unable to get sighte to properly compile.
+As a final recourse, I recommend examining the Meson file for more details if you are unable to get sighte to properly compile.